Andros-Spica/ABM-tutorial-koeln-2022/README.md

 Once you defined a procedure in raw terms and tested that it does what you expect, you probably want to generalize it further.
 As the aim of modeling is to represent *a type of* phenomenon, it is a good practice to program all non-dynamic conditions as parameters.
 In NetLogo, parameters are often those variables that can be set through user input in the interface tab (*e.g.*, slides, selectors, numeric fields).

 After the later changes, we still have two magic numbers in our code.
-Regarding the calculation of `centralPatch` and `minDistOfLandToCentre`, we used `2` to divide `world-width` and `world-height`, so that the circle is always draw in the center of the grid.
+Regarding the calculation of `centralPatch` and `minDistOfLandToCenter`, we used `2` to divide `world-width` and `world-height`, so that the circle is always draw in the center of the grid.
 Although it is possible, we will not replace this value with a parameter.
 As an exercise aside, you can test the outcome of having different numbers instead of `2`.

 The other "magic number" is `0.5`, used to represent the relative size of the pond radius, i.e., the *half* of the *half of the smaller dimension*.
 Here we have a good candidate for a parameter.
 It is reasonable to believe that the size of the pond will be relevant to our model's results.
 Mainly, we expect that larger ponds will make trade slower, assuming a fixed number of settlements, evenly distributed around the pond.